pypa/packaging.python.org/source/guides/tool-recommendations.rst

 - Poetry-core, part of :ref:`Poetry` (but usable standalone).
 It is extensible through plugins.

-Do **not** use distutils, which is deprecated, and has been removed from the standard library in Python 3.12, although it still remains available from setuptools.
+Do **not** use :ref:`distutils`, which is deprecated, and has been removed from the standard library in Python 3.12, although it still remains available from setuptools.

 For packages with :term:`extension modules <extension module>`, you may use